valenzuela12/numeric_2024/website/ugradsyllabus.rst

 you will be given an opportunity to resubmit the problems you got incorrect to try to improve your grade.
-To get a score of 'excellent' on a resubmission, you must include a full explanation of your understanding of why your initial answer was incorrect, and what misconception, or mmistake, you have corrected to get to your new answer.
+To get a score of 'excellent' on a resubmission, you must include a full explanation of your understanding of why your initial answer was incorrect, and what misconception, or mistake, you have corrected to get to your new answer.
 Resubmissions will be due exactly 2 weeks after the original submission deadline.
 It is your responsibility to manage the timing of the resubmission deadlines with the next laboratory exercise.